the-cocktail/tools/README.md

   * [flask](http://flask.pocoo.org/) - Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions
   * [sinatra](http://www.sinatrarb.com/) - Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.
   * [plug](https://github.com/elixir-lang/plug) - A specification and conveniences for composable modules between web applications
+  * [grape](https://github.com/ruby-grape/grape) - An opinionated framework for creating REST-like APIs in Ruby.
+  * [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) - Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your Rails or Grape application.
+  * [Postman](https://www.getpostman.com/) - A powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.

 ## Ruby Gems
   * [spreadsheet](https://github.com/zdavatz/spreadsheet) - The Ruby Spreadsheet by ywesee GmbH